Saidat23/devops.pbl/MERN.md

 Verify the Todo directory by runing the command " ls ".

-Change the current directory to the new directory by runing the command " cd Todo "
+Change the current directory to the new directory by runing the command " cd Todo ".

+When we initialise the project by runing the command " npm init " , a new file named package.json will be created.
+This file contain the information about the application and the dependencies it needs to run.
+Follow the prompts after runing the command.
+You might have to press Enter several times to accept default values, then type yes to accept to write out the package.json file.